MarkyXXIII/To_Do_List/README.md

 * [Project Status](#project-status)

 ## General info
 This simple to-do list is simple and clean.
 Utilizing JavaScript to create/remove HTML elements as needed, and some CSS animation to make the deleted boxes 'drop off'.
 List items can be checked off, and there is a dropdown menu to show all, completed and incomplete as desired.
+The list saves locally, so that you may safely close your browser tab without losing the list.

 ## Screenshots